Clostridioides difficile toxin A: Pseudomembranous colitis

 TcdA can induce the physiological changes that occur in C. difficile related pseudomembranous colitis (PMC), a severe ulceration of the colon.
 Toxin damage to the colonic mucosa promotes accumulations of fibrin, mucin, and dead cells to form a layer of debris in the colon (pseudomembrane), causing an inflammatory response.
 TcdA damage causes increased epithelial permeability, cytokine and chemokine production, neutrophil infiltration, production of reactive oxygen species (ROS), mast cell activation, and direct damage to the intestinal mucosa.
 All can be attributed to TcdA induced inactivation of Rho GTPase proteins.
 Loss of tight junctions can provide entry for neutrophils into the intestines, leading to neutrophil accumulation; a hallmark of PMC.
 TcdA induced cytokine production of IL-8 and other inflammatory mediators contributes to the stages of inflammation seen in PMC.
 Infiltration by neutrophils, macrophages, and mast cells in response to TcdA damage increases the inflammatory response through production and release of other mediators such as tumor necrosis factor alpha, IL-1, IL-6, and other monokines.
 These mediators cause additional damage to intestinal mucosa and further increase the inflammatory response, influencing PMC persistence.
 If extensive damage to the intestinal wall occurs, bacteria can enter the bloodstream and cause septic shock and death.

 Toxin detection and diagnosis

-TcdA and TcdB are present in supernatant fluids of Clostridium difficile cultures and can be purified from filtrates.
+TcdA and TcdB are present in supernatant fluids of C. difficile cultures and can be purified from filtrates.
 Both toxins are consistently detected in fecal samples from humans and animals and are now used as markers to diagnose C. difficile infection.
 Over 90% of patients infected with C. difficile were found to have cytotoxic activity in their stool.
 Glucosylation of Rho GTPases inactivates the GTPase proteins, leading to collapse of the cytoskeleton, resulting in cell rounding.
 A tissue culture assay has been developed to detect C. difficile toxins in stool samples.
 A cell rounding assay (cytotoxicity assay) has been developed to diagnose C. difficile infection.
 Enzyme-linked immunosorbent assays (ELISAs) have been used to detect TcdA and TcdB with specific antibodies.
 When used with an ELISA, the cytotoxicity assay is the "gold standard" when used on Vero cells for C. difficile diagnosis.